cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 As you know by now, a Cosmos SDK blockchain relies on identified validators to produce blocks.
 Validators are added and removed through an on-chain governance process, i.e. via transactions.
 Initially, there is no validator to generate any block in which such a transaction might be added.
 You are in a catch-22 situation.
 Your initialized, but unstarted, chain needs a genesis account and validator for bootstrapping purposes.

-Make your key (also know as an account) have an initial balance in the genesis file:
+Make your key (also known as an account) have an initial balance in the genesis file:

 ```bash
 $ ./simd add-genesis-account b9lab 100000000stake